It was raining indoors when I woke today

 While I drank my first coffee at eleven

 a rainbow hung between the stove and fridge

-The objects piled around me
+until I receive the call.
+The objects around me

-hold part of the answer, I’m sure,
+contain a fraction of the answer, I’m sure,

 but they stay silent as the rain returns.

 Published in Contemporary Surrealist and Magical Realist Poetry anthology